Scuds can be an extremely important trout food source. They are often the most abundant aquatic macroinvertebrate in their habitat.

 Scuds are very sensitive to light and prefer to remain deeply hidden during the day.
 Overcast days and periods of low light are the best times for anglers to use their imitations.Amphipoda Fly Fishing TipsHighly imitative flies have proven very successful and many anglers swear by them.
 Gravid female designs with their flashy segments of bright orange may give them that extra "edge" of attraction at times.
 Most anglers prefer special scud hooks with exaggerated short and rounded shanks, especially for dead drifting.
 Traditional hooks still have their place for use with active retrieves.

 Some respected angling authorities however suggest that fuzzy Hares Ears, Birds Nests, and Zug Bugs are equally effective.
 They consider specialized scud patterns an unnecessary extravagance taking up precious space in their fly boxes.
 This is a valid consideration, especially for those anglers that don't regularly fish water where these crustaceans are important.
 Regardless of fly selection, fishing them in and around weed beds with known populations is often a good choice in low light conditions.

-1 Streamside Picture of Scuds:
+1 Underwater Picture of Scuds:

 Recent Discussions of Amphipoda

 Hi! i m working on Pakistani amphipods. i want to be intouch with scientists & students working on amphipods taxonomy & ecologyReply

 at the top of the page to post.
 If you haven't registered yet, it's this easy: